Introducing From Filmers to Farmers on Ghost

 https rather than the unsecure

-http) you can either sign up for an FF2F Discourse account with your email address or you can alternatively use pretty much any social media login to safely create an account (FF2F's self-hosted instance of Discourse of course never sees or stores your social media credentials but simply uses their systems for login purposes, as is the fare now).
+http), you can either sign up for an FF2F Discourse account with your email address (which is what I'd do) or you can alternatively use a variety of any social media logins to safely create an account (FF2F's self-hosted instance of Discourse of course never sees or stores your social media credentials but simply uses their systems for login purposes, as is the fare now).

-So without any further ado, and with From Filmers to Farmers having donned the garb of the Ghost so that it may venture inconspicuously amongst the living and the dead (or what you might call the to-be-dead due to the coming die off), there's really only one thing left to be said.
+So without any further ado, and with From Filmers to Farmers having donned the garb of the Ghost so that it may venture inconspicuously amongst the living and the dead (or what you might call the to-be-dead due to the coming die off), there's really only one thing that can be said.

 p.s.
 Okay, okay.
 Elon Musk's Open AI Ghost blog isn't actually hosted on Ghost(Pro) but from what I can tell with Amazon Web Services, although I'm sure you get the point

 p.p.s.
 And here's to hoping the Internet doesn't end tomorrow - this took a lot of work!